 No technology is more often invoked as a simple way to improve security than encryption, but using it is not a simple panacea.

 The first challenge is that encryption is often expensive, proprietary to specific applications and, of course, the keys used have to be stored somewhere secure too.

 However, encryption can still be useful for stored data, particularly mobile devices with platforms such as iOS and Android offering secure encryption as standard on recent versions.
 Business laptops will always be offered these days with Full Disk Encryption (FDE) as an option, one the SME should always take.
 USB sticks should also always be encrypted.

 Small-scale desktop encryption is a bit more complicated, more so now that the famous stalwart open source program TrueCrypt is no longer seen as trustworthy.
-Microsoft offers the excellent BitLocker in Pro versions of Windows, including Windows 10, which should be the basis of any desktop running the OS that accesses important data.
-Tools tend to work in different ways from file by file encryption to creating encrypted volumes.
-Volume-based tools worth looking at include DiskCryptor and FreeOTFE.
+Microsoft offers Windows Defender in its Windows 10 version of the operating system, but there are other tools which tend to work in different ways from file by file encryption to creating encrypted volumes.

-Symantec offers Drive Encryption, and although relatively expensive dies offer some central administration.
+Symantec offers encryption products, and although relatively expensive does offer some central administration.

 One of the main targets for attackers are machines used to access online business account the better to empty them.
 This type of attack is now epidemic with thousands of pounds lost at a time.
 There is no easy defence against this but thinking laterally, one option is to use a dedicated machine running a minimal install to access these services.